 The most commonly used method used by attackers to spread ransomware is through email.
-These emails are often loaded with attachments that contain ransomware malware.
+These emails often contain attachments that are ransomware malware.
 Visiting compromised and infected websites can infect the user’s system with ransomware.
-When a computer is infected by ransomware, it can remain dormant in the victim’s computer without ever alerting them of its presence.
+When ransomware infects a victim’s computer, it can remain dormant without ever alerting them of its presence.
 It is only when the ransomware displays its ransom note demanding a sum of money that the user will then realize they have been infected.

-When it comes to trying to extort money out of people, anybody is considered a fair target.
-If you are using a computer and are connected to the Internet then you too are a potential victim.
+When it comes to trying to extort money out of people, anybody is a fair target.
+If you are using a computer and connect to the internet, then you too are a potential victim.
 And this could be a blogger sitting in a restaurant accessing the free Wi-Fi and working on a blog or a big retail organization.

 What makes ransomware difficult to combat is the technology it uses to encrypt files.
-Earlier, more primitive ransomware families used an encryption method which was relatively easy to break.
+Earlier, more primitive ransomware families used an easy-to-break encryption method.
 However, modern-day ransomware uses a much more complex method to encrypt the victim’s files.
 Here, criminals have two things – a public key for encrypting the files and a private key for decrypting the files.
 It is the private key that a victim needs to buy to decrypt the files.
 Without this key, the decryption is impossible.

 It is strongly recommended never to pay the ransom as paying extortionists only encourages them to continue their malicious activities.
 On top of that, it is never guaranteed that you will actually get your files back even after you have met the ransomware’s demands; after all, you are dealing with crooks with zero morale.